rhuckb/summerative_project_1/README.md

 ### Technical Documentation

-The program consists of 4 python files that contain several functions that work together to create the quiz.
+The program consists of 5 python files that contain several functions that work together to create the quiz.

-It is modularized into 4 sections:
+It is modularized into 4 sections, plus a dedicated test file.

 1. main.py – This is the main call to start the quiz.
 2. equation_generator – This is where the quiz questions are created.
 3. quiz_logic – This is where the users answer is checked to see if it is correct.
 4. user_interaction – This is what talks directly to the user such as displaying messages and calling for inputs from the user.
+5. test_user_interaction.py - Contains tests for the user_interaction module.

 ### Functions Overview